Jonathan2251/lbd/source/gpu.rst

 .. [#Quantitative-gpu-warp] Book Figure 4.14 and 4.24 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)

-.. [#lanes] "With Fermi, each 32-wide thread of SIMD instructions is mapped to 16 physical SIMD Lanes, so each SIMD instruction in a thread of SIMD instructions takes two clock cycles to complete" search these words from Page 296 of Computer Architecture: A Quantitative Approach 5th edition (The
-       Morgan Kaufmann Series in Computer Architecture and Design).

 .. [#Volta] See the same Figures from https://images.nvidia.com/content/volta-architecture/pdf/volta-architecture-whitepaper.pdf